San Antonio Personal Injury Lawyer

 Boat and Aircraft Injuries: Crew Liability Issues

-Posted on February 3, 2016 Aircraft Accident
+Posted in aircraft accident, boat accident on February 3, 2016

 If someone is injured on an airplane or boat, the individual or company responsible for the passengers is typically liable for the accident.
 However, the actions crew members take after the injury can help or hurt liability issues.
 Crew members must act professionally and follow certain standards when addressing injuries that occur in-transit.